 Bee balm is a ‘catch all’ term that encompasses several species of flowering herbs from the Monarda genus.
 These beautiful native perennials can grow several feet tall, and serve valuable nectar to butterflies and hummingbirds.
 Some bees pollinate them, but primarily it is butterflies and humming birds, or humming bird moths.
 The native range of these varies, but in general it goes from Canada to the Gulf Coast, from the Rocky Mountains to the Atlantic Ocean – so basically 2/3 of Canada and the United States.

 These flowers are very showy, and each variety serves a purpose in the ecosystem.
 I’ve found that the red Bee Balm, Monarda Didyma blooms earliest – typically during the month of June to early July (For Zone 6).
 Next, I normally observe Wild Bergamot (Monarda Fistulosa) bloom during mid-Summer, around July and into August.
 And finally Spotted Bee Balm bloom from late August into Autumn.
 Studies have shown that the various flowering times of the different Monarda species can be tied to migration patterns of hummingbirds.

 Bee Balm Facts

-- Generally prefer full sun, but partial shade is fine
+- Generally prefer full sun, but partial sun is fine

 - Different varieties can take different soil types / moisture types